Noahscratch493/editablescratch/README.md

 - **Customizable Logo Text:** Replace the default logo with your own branding text.
 - **Simple HTML Editing:** No complex setup required—just edit a single HTML file!
-- **Live Preview:** See your changes in real time by refreshing your Scratch project.

 ## Getting Started